-1. To familiarize students with various forms of contemporary narratives.

-2. To explore contemporary and classic texts through classification of the narratives.

-3. To analyze texts as representations of ideology, and zeitgeist of the time.
+- 1. To familiarize students with various forms of contemporary narratives. - 2.
+To explore contemporary and classic texts through classification of the narratives. - 3.
+To analyze texts as representations of ideology, and zeitgeist of the time.

-2. Learning Outcomes: But the end of the course the student will be able:
+By the end of the course the student will be able to:

-1. To understand the selected narratives available in literature, and apply the processes to other narratives.

-2. To recognize writers, forms, and movements associated with the narratives.

-3. To have the ability to analyze texts (of different forms) critically.
+- 1. Understand the process of analyzing selected narratives, and apply the same to other narratives. - 2.
+Classify writers, forms, and movements associated with the narratives. - 3.
+Value texts (of different forms) critically.